Written by Geir Inge Jensen, CISO | 19 January 2021

 One of the most common threats to businesses today, both onshore and offshore, phishing leads to credential theft, unauthorised access to sensitive systems, and sensitive data breaches.

-A professional email security system needs to provide the following features:
+A maritime-optimised email security system needs to provide the following features:

 To keep your vessels safe from all the advanced threats emerging almost daily, the email security system that you choose must offer multi-layered protection, using multiple scanners.